Fe-Bell/OpenDBF/README.md

 	}
 ```

 2. Users must create an instance of an IDatabaseFramework.
-The OpenDBF.Core offers a factory for that although frameworks can be manually instantiated too.
+OpenDBF.Core offers a FrameworkFactory for that.
+It is also possible to manually instantiate these frameworks.

 Example:
 ```csharp